orkhan-baghirli/Accelerometer-Visual-Statistic/README.md

 Save the recorded data for later use.

-Technologies Used
+## Technologies Used

-Programming Language: [Specify: Kotlin/Java/Flutter/Dart, etc.]
+Programming Language: C#

-Frameworks/Libraries: [Specify any used, e.g., MPAndroidChart, Room Database]
+Frameworks/Libraries: Visual Studio,Unity

-Platform: Android
+Platform: Android, Windows

-Contributing

-Contributions are welcome!
-Feel free to submit pull requests or report issues.

-License
+## License

 This project is licensed under the MIT License.

-Contact
+## Contact

 For any inquiries or issues, please contact at or.baghirli@gmail.com.